bgourlie/madrust-oxide-plugins/README.md

         "announcement_prefix" : "[ANNOUNCEMENT]",
         "subreddit" : "madrust",
         "subreddit_admins" : ["bgzee"],
-        "msg_no_announcements" : "There are no recent announcements."
+        "msg_no_announcements" : "There are no recent announcements.", "check_interval" : 3600
       }
     }